-Collagen is your skin's best friend.
-So it makes sense to boost your collagen count to help with the outward appearance of cellulite.
+Collagen is your skin's best friend, so it makes sense to boost your collagen count to help with the appearance of cellulite.

 As we age, our body produces less collagen, which one Michigan Medical School study found leads to us developing wrinkles and dry skin.

-Dermatologist Dr. Anton Alexandroff agrees: "Cellulite improved with collagen peptides intake after 6 months.
+Dermatologist Dr. Anton Alexandroff agrees: "Cellulite improved with collagen peptides intake after six months.
 But it works better in normal-weight women and less so in overweight women."

 Rejuvenated is another brand that offers collagen shots.
 They recommend taking their shots daily for 12 weeks to see the full benefits.
 "These findings fit with results from clinical studies regarding our product," they explain.